Ajantrik

-Ajantrik (known internationally as The Unmechanical, The Mechanical Man or The Pathetic Fallacy) is a 1958 Indian Bengali film written and directed by revered parallel filmmaker Ritwik Ghatak.
+Ajantrik (known internationally as The Unmechanical, The Mechanical Man or The Pathetic Fallacy) is a 1958 Indian Bengali film written and directed by Ritwik Ghatak.
 The film is adapted from a Bengali short story of the same name written by Subodh Ghosh.

 A comedy-drama film, Ajantrik is one of the earliest Indian films to portray an inanimate object, in this case an automobile, as a character in the story.
 It achieves this through the use of sounds recorded post-production to emphasize the car's bodily functions and movements.

 The film was considered for a special entry in the Venice Film Festival in 1959.

 Plot

 Bimal is a taxi-driver in a small provincial town.
 He lives alone.
 His taxi (an old 1920 Chevrolet jalopy which he named Jagaddal) is his only companion and, although very battered, it is the apple of Bimal's eye.
 The film shows episodes from his life in the industrial wasteland, transporting people from one place to another.